sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 ### Scope

-The test is targeting a running SONIC system with fully functioning configuration.
-The purpose of the test is not to test specific API, but functional testing of SONiC DUT on receiving a PFC pause frame, making sure that traffic are getting paused or unpaused on correct priorities.
+The purpose of this test plan is to test the PFC PAUSE processing behavior of a SONiC DUT and its capability to pause or un-pause traffic with right priorities.
+The test assumes all necessary configuration is already pre-configured on the SONIC DUT before test runs.

 ### Testbed